AbdiazizH/Dairy-Business/README.md

 ## Mobile support
 The website is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
 ### Development
+Want to contribute?
+Awesome!
+To fix a bug or enhance an existing module, follow these steps: